Fastest-Coder-First/veersatech/README.md

 # Personal Finance Tracker

-The Personal Finance Tracker is a web-based application built with JavaScript, HTML, and CSS.
+The Personal Finance Tracker is a web-based application built with JavaScript, HTML, and CSS and node.js.
 It allows users to track their income and expenses, manage categories, and monitor their financial transactions.

+More detailed information about the application can be found in the [User Guide](./userguide.md) file.

 It has been developed by Four of Veersa Technologies Developers using Github CoPilot tool for enhanced productivity.
 All code was developed as a part of [Fastest Coder Hackathon](https://www.fastestcoderfirst.com/) project and no code was copied from any other source.